IGLU-CHISTERA/CLEAR-dataset-generation/README.md

-# CLEAR Dataset Generation<br>Compositional Language and Elementary Acoustic Reasoning
+# CLEAR Dataset Generation<br>Compositional Language and<br>Elementary Acoustic Reasoning

-We introduced the task of acoustic question answering (AQA) in https://arxiv.org/abs/1811.10561 <br>
+We introduced the task of acoustic question answering (AQA) at [NeurIPS VIGIL Workshop 2018](https://arxiv.org/abs/1811.10561) <br>
-We published a dataset for this task at https://ieee-dataport.org/open-access/clear-dataset-compositional-language-and-elementary-acoustic-reasoning
+The first version of the dataset can be downloaded via [IEEE Dataport](https://ieee-dataport.org/open-access/clear-dataset-compositional-language-and-elementary-acoustic-reasoning)

-Here is the code that generate the CLEAR dataset.
+The code in this repository will generate acoustic scenes and questions for each of those scenes.

 ## Installation
-This project was written in Python 3<br>
+This project was written in Python 3 on Ubuntu 18.04<br>
 We recommend creating a virtual environment in order to keep clean dependencies<br>
 Then, install the dependencies using the requirements.txt file
 ```